 That "no," was actually the key to my freedom.
 It released me.
 It wasn't a "no" to my dreams and desires.
 It was only a "no" to their participation in it.
 I was free.
 I was free to be empowered from within.

 In the wake of their "no," I could begin to look in another direction.
 And I chose to look towards my relationship with God for any - and all - meaningful information about my peace, my purpose, my place in the world.
 That relationship was intact and unwavering.
 My trust in His love for me was sound.

 Like a small heavy-keeled boat, I was secure in my spiritual seaworthiness.
 I was deeply grounded in an unsinkable certainty that I knew Him, felt His presence, and was filled with His grace.

-What I also learned through this experience, was that a clear "no," is sometimes the most wonderful version of "yes."
-To know -- without a shadow of a doubt -- that permission from others is just not going to be yours, frees you to stare unflinchingly into abyss of the heart.
-This is the province where God is Sovereign -- enriching your affections for what really is yours.
+What I also learned through this experience was that a clear "no," is sometimes the most wonderful version of "yes."
+To know -- without a shadow of a doubt -- that permission from others is just not going to be yours, actually frees you to stare unflinchingly into abyss of your own heart's fathomless worth.
+For this is the province where God is Sovereign -- enriching your affections for what is really yours.

 Nothing that is truly ours, requires someone else's approval or permission.
 When we feel inspired and impelled by that deeper demand from within -- we are driven to find ways to live those desires moment-by-moment.
 We stop asking for permission.

 I think that, for me, parenting has been one of the most powerful examples of this.
 For such a long time I thought that I needed to have a child to be a mother.
 But mothering is a verb.
 I could mother colleagues, nieces, neighbors, countries, causes.
 I didn't need to wait for the validation of a baby.
 I didn't need someone to choose me as the adoptive parent of their infant or child.
 I could mother -- nurture, encourage, support, cherish -- without hesitation, without apology.